the-argus/funlang/README.md

 - Zig style options
 - Zig style non-nullable non-arithmetic-able pointers
 - Results, but the "error" value is always present and is instead called a status.
-- Rust-style enums (tagged unions, basically)
+- Rust-style enums
-- Match statements with the ability to match on tagged unions
+- Match statements with the ability to match on enums
 - Zig style captures for `if`, `while`, and `for`
 - bounds checked slices
 - defined overflow behavior